Ocular prosthesis

 An ocular prosthesis, artificial eye or glass eye is a type of craniofacial prosthesis that replaces an absent natural eye following an enucleation, evisceration, or orbital exenteration.
+Someone with an ocular prosthesis is altogether blind on the affected side and has monocular (one sided) vision.

 The prosthesis fits over an orbital implant and under the eyelids.
-Though often referred to as a glass eye, the ocular prosthesis roughly takes the shape of a convex shell and is made of medical grade plastic acrylic.
+The ocular prosthesis roughly takes the shape of a convex shell and is made of medical grade acrylic plastic.
 A few ocular prostheses today are made of cryolite glass.
 A variant of the ocular prosthesis is a very thin hard shell known as a scleral shell which can be worn over a damaged or eviscerated eye.
 Makers of ocular prosthetics are known as ocularists.
-An ocular prosthesis does not provide vision; this would be a visual prosthesis.
-Someone with an ocular prosthesis is altogether blind on the affected side and has monocular (one sided) vision.
+Ocularists are surprisingly rare: as of 2025, there were fewer than 200 certified practitioners in the United States, and only around three dozen in India.

+Visual prosthesis are currently in research which could provide vision to the artificial eye.